 The Persistence Magic

 🔥 Want the full OpenClaw + OMI memory persistence playbook?
 Inside the AI Profit Boardroom, I share my OMI + Obsidian + OpenClaw setup, MCP configs, and 30-day road map.
 Plus 6-hour OpenClaw course and weekly live coaching where you can share your screen for help.
-2,800+ members. → Get the playbook
+3,000+ members. → Get the playbook

 Why This Pattern Specifically

-The Karpathy LLM Wiki pattern.
+The Karpathy LLM Wiki pattern is the inspiration here.

 Andrej Karpathy (former Tesla AI lead, OpenAI founding member) has talked about building dense, structured, interconnected notes that compound over time.
+Like a Wikipedia, but written entirely by you.
+Every idea links to another idea, every concept has context, every piece of knowledge builds on the last.

-The result: a living document that gets smarter every day.
+The result is a living document that gets smarter every day.
+OMI plus Obsidian plus OpenClaw automates this pattern.

 Setting Up The Stack